THEREDA: Thermodynamic reference database

 GRS is conducting this project together with the most important research institutions active in the field of radioactive and hazardous chemical waste disposal.
 The parties involved next to GRS are:

-The project is currently sponsored by BGE, the German federal company for radioactive waste disposal.
-It is now already in its fourth phase, which ends in 2025.
+The project is sponsored by BGE, the German federal company for radioactive waste disposal.
+It is now already in its fifth phase, which ends in 2029.

 Project highlights Disposal